oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/_index.md

 date: 2019-02-22T15:44:42-05:00
 draft: false
 weight: 4
-description: "Use Quick Start guide to exercise WKT UI functionality and deploy sample application."
+description: "Use the Quick Start guide to exercise WKT UI functionality and deploy a sample application."
 ---

-This Quick Start guide provides an comprehensive tutorial designed to step you through the WebLogic Kubernetes Toolkit UI (WKTUI) functionality and familiarize you with its capabilities.
+This Quick Start guide provides a comprehensive tutorial designed to step you through WebLogic Kubernetes Toolkit UI (WKTUI) functionality and familiarize you with its capabilities.
 WKTUI is a desktop application that helps you create and deploy WebLogic domains into Kubernetes.
 Using this guide, you will deploy a sample WebLogic-based application to a Kubernetes cluster.